-All adventure seekers and diving enthusiasts are often finding themselves wanting inspiration on where to go for their next diving trip, but they don’t have to look too far.
+Adventure seekers and diving enthusiasts are often finding themselves wanting inspiration on where to go for their next diving trip, but they don’t have to look too far.
 Within the 27 miles of Panama City Beach, there are many spectacular locations to explore, which has gained the area the reputation of the “Wreck Capital of the South”.
-From inshore to offshore, there isn’t an artificial reef or jetty not worth “diving” into!
+From inshore to offshore, there isn’t an artificial reef or jetty not worth “diving” into and we can't wait to welcome you back to go diving very soon!

 Many of the dive sites are historic wrecks and are known for being an excellent adventure for anyone looking for an exciting diving experience.
 The warm waters of the Gulf of Mexico provide the best environment for rapid reef growth and are home to a breeding ground for all types of interesting sea life.
 The best times to plunge yourself into the sea and discover these underwater creatures is between the months of April and September.
 Here are a few of the hottest sites for both locals and visitors diving both inshore and offshore: